 - F.1.
 Trails.
-Construction of trails and roadways may be permitted in a habitat conservation area buffer when not directly related to a crossing and are subject to all of the following standards: - 4.a.
+Construction of trails and roadways may be permitted in a habitat conservation area buffer when not directly related to a crossing and are subject to all of the following standards: 1.a.
 There is no other feasible alternative route with less impact on the critical area. - 2.b.
 The road or trail minimizes erosion and sedimentation, hydrologic alteration, and disruption of natural processes such as channel migration, wood recruitment and natural wildlife movement patterns. - 3-c.
-Private trails shall not exceed four feet in width, and public trails shall not exceed 10 feet in width, though some portions may be wider to meet the requirements of the Americans with Disabilities Act. - d. and They shall be made of pervious material or on an elevated structure where feasible. - e.
-They shall be designed to avoid removal of significant trees. - a.f.
-Trails may include limited viewing platforms that shall not exceed eight feet in width and shall be made of pervious materials where feasible. - 4-g.
-The road or trail through riparian (stream) buffer shall be located in the outer 25% percent of the standard buffer, unless necessary to provide educational opportunities. - 5-h.
-The road or trail is constructed and maintained in a manner that minimizes disturbance of the buffer and associated critical areas.
+Private trails shall not exceed four feet in width, and public trails shall not exceed 10 feet in width, though some portions may be wider to meet the requirements of the Americans with Disabilities Act. - d. and They shall be made of pervious material or on an elevated structure where feasible.

-Comment [CES66]: Amended per Scoping

-Document item #13c
+Comment [CES74]: Amended per Scoping Document item #13c Formatted: Indent: Left: 0.25" Formatted: Indent: Left: 0.5"